 For me the pros far outweigh the cons.
 This service has been an incredible blessing to me, especially during my 1st and 2nd trimesters when I was low on energy.

-For now, I plan to only use it about once or twice a month to stock up on items that I can get the cheapest at Walmart.
+For now, I plan to only use the grocery pickup about once or twice a month to stock up on items that I can get the cheapest at Walmart.

 Other Posts You Will Enjoy: